pragya-sharma015/Expense-Tracker-App/README.md

-# Expense Tracker App For Expenses
+# Expenses Tracker App For Expenses